-Barring a few who have a strong financial backing or doctor/dentist background, for many first time dentists, it becomes a huge task.
+Barring a few who have a high financial backing or doctor/dentist background, for many first time dentists, it becomes a huge task.

-At such a time the first point of worry for the young dentist is how to arrange the initial finance to start a private dental practice.
+At such a time the first point of worry for the young dentist is how to arrange the first financial investment to start a private dental practice.

 Please note that establishing a dental practice is like peeling an onion that has multiple layers.
 There are many layers of problems to solve when a young dentist is planning to start a dental practice.

-Getting the finance is just the beginning of the journey.
+Gathering the finance for starting your dental practice, is just the beginning of the journey.
 There are many other things to solve before a dentist can hope to start a successful private dental practice.

 You will have the following questions in mind before starting a clinic

-- What is a correct & good dental clinic?
+- What is a right & good dental clinic?